nothingspecialguild/Nothing-Special/rules/raidrules.md

 If your circumstances change and you are unable to consistently attend 80%+ of raids, please speak to an officer; changes in IRL are expected and understandable.
 We are here to help and support you where we can.

+From time to time, we may recruit players knowing that their attendance will be less than 80% from the start, based on the needs of the guild.

 ## RAIDING OUTSIDE OF GUILD RUNS (PUG GROUPS ETC)

 We do not prevent guild members from running raids outside of our own scheduled events.